-The NC held four meetings and passed one written resolution during the year ended 31 December 2019 in making recommendations to the Board on the appointment and re-appointment of Directors, on the re-election of Directors at the general meeting; reviewing the structure, size, composition and diversity of the Board members; assessing the independence of the independent non-executive Directors; reviewing the need to separate the roles of the Chairman and the CEO and reviewing the Nomination Policy (as defined below) and Board Diversity Policy (as defined below).
+The NC held three meetings during the year ended 31 December 2020 in making recommendations to the Board on the re-appointment of Directors and on the re-election of Directors at the general meeting; reviewing the structure, size, composition and diversity of the Board members; assessing the independence of the independent non-executive Directors; reviewing the need to separate the roles of the Chairman and the CEO and reviewing the Nomination Policy (as defined below) and Board Diversity Policy (as defined below).
 The Company Secretary acts as the secretary to the NC.
-The roles and functions of the NC include to identify individuals suitably qualified to become Board members, select or make recommendations to the Board on the selection of individuals nominated for directorships, assess the independence of independent non-executive Directors, review the Board Diversity Policy and the Nomination Policy and the progress on achieving the objectives set for implementing the Board Diversity Policy, make recommendations to the Board on the appointment or re-appointment of Directors, and succession planning for Directors, in particular the Chairman and the CEO.
+The roles and functions of the NC are to identify individuals suitably qualified to become Board members, select or make recommendations to the Board on the selection of individuals nominated for directorships, assess the independence of independent non-executive Directors, review the Board Diversity Policy and the Nomination Policy and the progress on achieving the objectives set for implementing the Board Diversity Policy and the Nomination Policy and make recommendations to the Board on the Board Diversity Policy and the Nomination Policy and make recommendations to the Board on the Board Diversity Policy and the Nomination Policy and make recommendations to the Board on the Board Diversity Policy and the Nomination Policy and make recommendations to the Board on the Board Diversity Policy and the Nomination Policy and make recommendations to the Board on the Board Diversity Policy and the Nomination Policy and make recommendations to the Board on the Board Diversity Policy.